-For simplicity, let us focus on the case where the perverse filtration on $U$ is trivial.
-In this case, the relation (\ref{eq:mirrorP=W}) becomes simpler so that we can see the relation between the weight filtration on $H^\bullet(U)$ (B-side) and the perverse Leray filtration on $H^\bullet(U^\vee)$ (A-side) more directly.
-By taking $w=1$ and changing the variables, the equation \ref{eq:mirrorP=W} becomes
+In this paper, we will focus on the case where the perverse filtration on $U$ becomes trivial.
+In this case, the relation (\ref{eq:mirrorP=W}) becomes simpler so that we can see the relation between the weight filtration on $H^\bullet(U)$ and the perverse Leray filtration on $H^\bullet(U^\vee)$ more directly.
+By taking $w=1$ and changing the variables, the equation (\ref{eq:mirrorP=W}) becomes